RedBirdOBX/City-Info-API-Demo/README.md

 ### Get Points of Interest for City
 `http://city-info-api-demo.azurewebsites.net/api/cities/{cityId}/pointsofinterest`
 `GET`
-You can request to see the Points of Interest for any given city by Id.
+You can request to see a collection of the Points of Interest for any given city by Id.

 ### Get Point of Interest By Id
 `http://city-info-api-demo.azurewebsites.net/api/cities/{cityId}/pointsofinterest/{pointOfInterestId}`